MotorPositionController API Guide

 Tunings Constants (Kp, Ki, Kd)

-Phidget Position Controllers run a sophisticated proportional-integral-derivative (PID) controller on board.
+Phidget Position Controllers use trapezoidal motion profiling combined with a proportional-integral-derivative (PID) controller on board.
 Kp, Ki, and Kd are tuning constants that must be derived for each application.

 For more information, view our guide on tuning your Position Controller here.

-Phidget Position Controllers run a sophisticated proportional-integral-derivative (PID) controller on board.
+Phidget Position Controllers use trapezoidal motion profiling combined with a proportional-integral-derivative (PID) controller.
 The DeadBand refers to an area around your Target Position (Target Position ± DeadBand) where control of the motor is relaxed.

 A small error can lead to the motor continually hunting for a target causing unwanted effects.
 A non-zero DeadBand can prevent this behavior.